Background Image for Header:

 - Land-Grant Leadership and Institutional Effectiveness

 The Land-Grant Center is affiliated with three graduate education programs at West Virginia University aimed at creating future leaders and scholars of higher education that have a unique understanding of public higher education issues and the land-grant institutional context.
-These include the Master of Arts in Higher Education, the Doctorate of Education in Higher Education, and the Doctorate of Philosophyin Education with a specialization in Higher Education.
+These include the Master of Arts in Higher Education, the Doctorate of Education in Higher Education, the Doctorate of Philosophy in Higher Education and the Doctorate of Philosophy in Education with a specialization in Higher Education.

 The Land-Grant Center is located in 501 Allen Hall on the campus of West Virginia University in Morgantown, West Virginia.